Autumn in Vermont: Quiet Reflection

 This time of year is incredible with its explosion of colors.
 However, in settings like this, I feel fortunate to have the grandeur double right before my eyes.

-If you enjoyed this story in our A Picture Is Worth 1,000 Characters™ series, you may also enjoy two other stories about the beauty of autumn in Portland's Vietnam Memorial and Forest Park We also invite you to check out the books in our series.
+If you enjoyed this story in our A Picture Is Worth 1,000 Characters™ series, you may also enjoy three other stories about the beauty of autumn in Portland's Vietnam Memorial and Forest Park, as well as a trail in Minneapolis.
+We also invite you to check out the books in our series.